 Ultimately, every household I interviewed had successfully converted to a transnational family and became more close-knit after the migration of one or several members to the U.S. However, this was an unexpected trend within my research data and actually contradicted the findings of most academic writing on the subject.
 Despite this, after analyzing my informants’ patterns of response and the diverse effects of migration on each family, I realized that it wasn’t solely the process of migration that contributed to changes in the families’ dynamics.
 In the words of sociologist Leonardo de la Torre Ávila the processes of migration serve as a “pressure cooker” for preexisting situations.
 Therefore, while I learned that it is impossible to fully predict the outcome of a specific migrant’s experience, their preexisting familial situation can greatly affect what comes to pass.

 Family, Life Course, and Society | Inequality and Stratification | Place and Environment | Work, Economy and Organizations

 Jacob, Maya, "De la Fragmentación a la Unidad: Familias Transnacionales Cochabambinas y las Relaciones a Larga Distancia a Consecuencia de la Migración a los Estados Unidos" (2011).
 Independent Study Project (ISP) Collection.
-Paper 1214.
+1214.